 - Arapata Hakiwai

 - Courtney Johnson

 This is a fully funded and sponsored hui - there is no charge to attend.
-Note that numbers are limited to 250, so get in quick!
+Note that numbers are limited to just over 300!

 Attendees will need to cover their own transport and accommodation; however, research organisations are being encouraged to support their early career researchers to attend, so request support from your organisation.